AnAverageGitUser/aseprite-companion/README.md

       - Activates this tool.
     - If active:
       - clicking onto a color group's color will check if any colors of the selected layers/frames/cels are not within that color group and list their RGBA values if there were any.
+  - **Color Picker** button **Add Color on Changed Foreground Color**
+    - When clicked:
+      - Activates this tool.
+      - Activates the color picker / eyedropper tool.
+    - If active:
+      - changing the selected foreground color will add that color to the selected color group.
+If you want to create your color groups individually from the pixels of an opened image, this is the tool for you.

 ![tools.png](img/color_groups/tools.png)